22.214.171.124 Major disruptions of the home exemption for under 18s

 - hailstorm damage

 Early school leavers

-It is preferable to reduce an early school leaver's requirements, rather than exempt them from the activity test.
-The activity test is flexible enough to make this possible.
-When circumstances arise that impede an early school leaver's ability to meet their usual requirements the activity test can be adjusted to reflect those circumstances.
+It is preferable to reduce an early school leaver's requirements, rather than exempt them from their mutual obligation requirements (1.1.M.160).
+Mutual obligation requirements are flexible enough to make this possible.
+When circumstances arise that impede an early school leaver's ability to meet their usual requirements mutual obligation requirements can be adjusted to reflect those circumstances.

 Duration of exemption

 The YA recipient can be given an exemption for up to 2 weeks.